Genivia/ugrep/README.md

             `.gitignore'.
 Matching files and directories located in the directory tree rooted at a FILE's location are ignored by temporarily overriding the --exclude and --exclude-dir globs.
-            Files and directories specified as FILE arguments are not ignored.
+            Note that files and directories specified as ugrep FILE arguments are not ignored.
 This option may be repeated.
     -O EXTENSIONS, --file-extensions=EXTENSIONS
             Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for